The Surface Laptop 4 is great, but can it top the MacBook Pro? - CNN Underscored

 Value and options

-While these two notebooks are in the same general price ballpark, the Surface Laptop 4 offers a wider range of configurations and has the lowest starting price of the two.
-Microsoft’s 13-inch laptop starts at $999, which gets you an AMD Ryzen 5 processor, 8GB of RAM for multitasking, and 256GB of solid state drive (SSD) storage.
-The MacBook Pro starts at a more expensive $1,299 with the same amount of RAM and storage, but has a much more powerful M1 processor across all models.
+While these two notebooks are in the same general price ballpark, the Surface Laptop 4 offers a wider range of configurations and has the lower starting price of the two.
+Microsoft’s 13-inch laptop starts at $999, which gets you an AMD Ryzen 5 processor, 8GB of RAM for multitasking and 256GB of solid-state drive (SSD) storage.
+The MacBook Pro starts at a more expensive $1,299 with the same amount of RAM and storage, but it has a much more powerful M1 processor across all models.

 Overall, the Surface Laptop 4 offers a lot of flexibility, with the most affordable starting price and a wide range of processor or RAM options.
 But Apple’s M1 chip smokes even the high-end Intel Core i7 processor inside the premium Surface Laptop 4 models, and it comes standard on every configuration.